Updated: Jul 29

 Ransomware is a vicious cyber attack that encrypts your files and holds them for ransom.
 Your files remain encrypted until you pay a fee to the cyber criminal responsible for the attack.
 Ransoms range from a couple hundred to thousands of dollars.
 And there’s no guarantee your files will be released back to you either.
 The shady people behind a ransomware attack are not the most trustworthy, as you can imagine.

 The 5 essential tips to prevent ransomware below will get you headed in the right direction.

 Software updates and patches are essential to keeping your programs running smoothly.
 They also help to protect you from hackers.
 They do this by fixing software security issues which lessen the chance of a malware threat.
-Though, applying updates and patches is just one step in your line of defense against threats.
+Keep in mind that applying updates and patches is just one step in your line of defense against threats.
 Be sure to read 2 through 5 to increase your protection.

 You’ve heard this a hundred times.
 And that’s because using strong passwords is important.
 Strong passwords is the one prevention tip that is widely overlooked.
 Your natural tendency is to create a password you will remember.
 Unfortunately, the ones that are easy to remember are also easy for hackers to figure out.
 Use a password management service such as LastPass that stores and encrypts your passwords.

 Create external or offsite backups on a regular basis.
-You do not want the backup to sit on your computer because it could become encrypted, too.
-This goes for your cloud files on Google Drive and Dropbox, too.
+You do not want the backup to sit on your computer because it could become encrypted too.
+This goes for your cloud files on Google Drive and Dropbox as well.
 This type of backup enables you to restore a previous version of your files.
 If you do get hit with a ransomware attack, you can restore most of your files with this backup.